LeonarddeR/unicodebrailleinput/readme.md

 * Type your braille text in numeric form or your normal text, respectively.
 * Press OK.
 * The required unicode characters will be copied to your clipboard ready for you to  paste.

+## Changes for 3.4

+* Add-on is compatible with NVDA 2023.1

 ## Changes for 3.3